This post contains affiliate links which help support One Simple Party. As always, we only recommend things that we truly love. Full disclosure here.

 Pancakes are Served

 Once the first batch of pancakes are ready, invite guests to serve themselves.
 The best part about the pancake bar is that after it’s open for business, there is little that you need to do.
-Check on the supply of toppings and syrups.
-Refresh anything that’s out as needed.
+Really it’s all about checking on the supply of toppings and syrups.
+And then refreshing anything that’s out as needed.
 And, of course, make sure that everyone has enough napkins too.

 After you are done making the pancakes, let guests know that you are working on the final serving.
 Many will want seconds and this gives them another opportunity to enjoy more pancakes.